Serving Clients across Chatham, Mendham, Morris Township, and the greater Morris County area

 Changed Circumstances Affecting Morris County Child Custody and Visitation Agreements

 In order to modify your existing child custody and visitation agreement, you must demonstrate to the courts that circumstances have changed, and changed substantially.
 Substantial change is an important consideration, as it raises the requirements for child custody changes to a distinct level.
-Substantial change in circumstance can include but is not limited to:
+A substantial change in circumstance can include but is not limited to:

 - Major change in employment terms such as required work hours